Wayback Machine: Website exclusion policy

 Historically, the Wayback Machine has respected the robots exclusion standard (robots.txt) in determining if a website would be crawled – or if already crawled, if its archives would be publicly viewable.
 Website owners had the option to opt out of Wayback Machine through the use of robots.txt.
 It applied robots.txt rules retroactively; if a site blocked the Internet Archive, any previously archived pages from the domain were immediately rendered unavailable as well.
 In addition, the Internet Archive stated that "Sometimes, a website owner will contact us directly and ask us to stop crawling or archiving a site.
 We comply with these requests."
 In addition, the website says: "The Internet Archive is not interested in preserving or offering access to Web sites or other internet documents of persons who do not want their materials in the collection."

-On April 17, 2017, reports surfaced of sites that had gone defunct and became parked domains that were using robots.txt to exclude themselves from search engines, resulting in them being inadvertently excluded from the Wayback Machine.
-Following this, the Internet Archive changed the policy to require an explicit exclusion request to remove sites from the Wayback Machine.
+Citing an upsurge in sites that had gone defunct and became parked domains that were using robots.txt to exclude themselves from search engines, resulting in their exclusion from the Wayback Machine, the Internet Archive changed the policy on April 17, 2017, to require an explicit exclusion request to remove sites from the Wayback Machine.